akibahmed229/nixos/README.md

 <details>

 <summary>NixOS setup using falke and home-manager as module.
-Hyperland as default Window Manager.</summary>
+Hyperland as default Window Manager. (as so many changes regarding my config and since added my custom lib helper this section need changes, will change once i get free time)</summary>

 ## Installation Prerequisites